ibm-cloud-docs/watsonxdata/provisioning-spark.md

     ```
     {: codeblock}

     The provision.json file contains the provisioning parameters for the instance that you want to create.
-See [Architecture and concepts in serverless instances](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts) for a description of the provisioning parameters in the payload.
+See [Architecture and concepts in serverless instances](/docs/AnalyticsEngine?topic=AnalyticsEngine-serverless-architecture-concepts){: external} for a description of the provisioning parameters in the payload.

-    This is a sample of what the provision.json file can look like:
+    Following is a sample of the `provision.json` file.
     ```bash
     {
       "name": "your-service-instance-name",